About the scheme

 You’ll need to apply for a licence to operate.
 If you’re an existing operator, transitional provisions will be put in place to ensure you can continue to operate.

-As part of the applications process, you will be asked to make certain binding commitments.
-These will include:
+As part of the applications process, you'll be asked to make certain binding commitments including:

 having a Transport Manager who is accountable for the management of the operation